punitkatiyar/css-master-guide/01.get-start-css/readme.md

 # 🎨 CSS : Cascading Style Sheet Language

-## Used for Presentation Of Markup Language like html .
+## Use to Presentation Of Markup Language.
 **CSS stands for Cascading Style Sheets.
 It is a language used to describe the presentation and formatting of HTML (Hypertext Markup Language) documents, which are commonly used for creating websites and web applications.
 CSS is used to control how elements on a webpage are displayed, including their layout, colors, fonts, and spacing.**

 <hr>